yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 First we need to connect to the VPS server you created at Vultr.

-On your Pi, open the console
+1. On your Pi, open the console and type

-Type

 > sudo su

-Enter your password
+2. Enter your password

 You should now be root user (console should show a '#' instead of a '$')

-Now type
+3. Now type

 >ssh your_server_ip (eg. ssh 192.168.0.1)

 and press enter

-Enter the password for the server (you can copy this from the Vultr dashboard – then use your mouse to right click and paste it into the terminal, and then press enter)
+4. Enter the password for the server (you can copy this from the Vultr dashboard – then use your mouse to right click and paste it into the terminal, and then press enter)

 ![](../assets/vultrpword.png?raw=true)

-Once you are logged in to the server via SSH, type/copy & paste the following commands into your terminal -  this will fetch and run XeZZoR's automatic server installation & setup script.
+5. Once you are logged in to the server via SSH, type/copy & paste the following commands into your terminal -  this will fetch and run XeZZoR's automatic server installation & setup script.

 > wget https://raw.githubusercontent.com/XeZZoR/scripts/master/BITG/setup.sh